mrunalkurulkar2810/IMS-ETG-Internship-project-/README.md

 Inventory Management System Project
 Features :

-1) Code is written using Dictionary, File handling operations performed on .txt file (Reason: ERROR WHILE CREATING .json FILE IN ANACONDA NAVIGATOR),JSON
+1) Code is written using Anaconda Navigator and contains Dictionary, File handling operations performed on .txt file (Reason: ERROR WHILE CREATING .json FILE IN ANACONDA NAVIGATOR), JSON

 2) It is a Menu driven program :